A Manin-Mumford theorem for the maximal compact subgroup of a universal vectorial extension of a product of elliptic curves: Abstract

 \section{Abstract}

 We study the intersection of an algebraic variety with the maximal compact subgroup of a universal vectorial extension of a product of elliptic curves.
 For this intersection we show a Manin-Mumford type statement.
-This answers some questions posed by Corvaja-Masser-Zannier which arose in connection with their investigation of the intersection of a curve with real analytic subgroups of various algebraic groups.
-They prove finiteness in the situation of a single elliptic curve.
-Using Khovanskii's zero-estimates combined with a stratification result of Gabrielov-Vorobjov and recent work of the authors we obtain effective bounds for this intersection that only depend on the degree of the algebraic variety, and the dimension of the group.
-This seems new even if restricted to the classical Manin-Mumford statement.
+This answers some questions posed by Corvaja-Masser-Zannier which arose in connection with their investigation of the intersection of an algebraic curve with the maximal compact subgroup of various algebraic groups.
+In particular they proved that these intersections are finite for universal vectorial extensions of elliptic curves.
+Using Khovanskii's zero-estimates combined with a stratification result of Gabrielov-Vorobjov and recent work of the authors, we obtain effective bounds for this intersection that only depend on the degree of the algebraic variety and the dimension of the group.
+As a corollary, we obtain new uniform results of Manin-Mumford type for additive extensions of certain abelian varieties.